-I dream in my dream all the dreams of the of the dreamers,

-And I become the other dreamers.
+I dream in my dream all the dreams of the other dreamers, And I become the other dreamers.

-- This acts as a transpositional moment; the poem equals a dream. - This mirrors the 1849 poem written by E.A.
-Poe, "A Dream Within A Dream." - When compared side by side, despite the parallel phrasing, the two themes are radically different in approach to the metaphysical topic. - The main difference which exists, Whitman is showing how collectively we are a cluster of inviduals with a common bond.
+- This acts as a transpositional moment; the poem equals a dream. - This mirrors the 1849 poem written earlier by Edgar Allan Poe, "A Dream Within A Dream." - When compared side by side, despite the parallel phrasing, the two themes are radically different in approach to the metaphysical topic. - The main difference which exists, Whitman is showing how collectively we are a cluster of individuals with a common bond.
 In Poe's poem, the narrator is an individual isolated and without any connection to God, or to another person.

-E.A.
-Poe || A Dream Within A Dream
+Poe "A Dream Within A Dream"